crystal-ballProjections

 • A specific close rate percentage to achieve.

-Once set, these targets serve as a benchmark, allowing you to track your team's progress over various timeframes (weekly, monthly, quarterly, or yearly) to see how they are performing against the established goals.
+Once set, these targets serve as a benchmark, allowing you to track your team's progress over various timeframes (weekly, monthly or yearly) to see how they are performing against the established goals.

 Below is a preview of how this page looks: